waydabber/BetterDisplay/README.md

-This branch is to hold tags for releases from an external repo.
+This is a technical branch is to hold tags for releases from external repositories.